Hormonal Contraceptives/Rifamycins Interactions

 Talk to your healthcare professional (e.g. doctor, pharmacist) as soon as possible about using a different or additional form of birth control while you are taking your rifamycin drug and for several weeks after finishing it.
-Contact your doctor if you experience breakthrough bleeding, spotting, or pregnancy.If you are taking estrogen-replacement therapy, let your doctor know if you have any menopausal symptoms.Your healthcare professionals may already be aware of this interaction and may be monitoring you for it.
+Contact your doctor if you experience breakthrough bleeding, spotting, or pregnancy.Emergency contraceptives may be less effective also.
+You may need a larger dose than normal.
+Discuss the dose and the need to confirm that you do not become pregnant with a pregnancy test with your healthcare professional.Your healthcare professionals may already be aware of this interaction and may be monitoring you for it.
 Do not start, stop, or change the dosage of any medicine before checking with them first.

 - 1.USMedical Eligibility Criteria for Contraceptive Use 2016.
 Centers for Disease Control and Prevention.
 MMWR.
 Available at: https://www.cdc.gov/mmwr/volumes/65/rr/pdfs/rr6503.pdf July 29, 2016; 65(3):.